Scuba Dive Milwaukee !

 Going Diving

-In addition to the tropical trips, local dive shops coordinate local dive outings.
 Lake Michigan charters to ship wreck sites are held weekly during the summer months.
-These charters (just the boat ride) typically cost $75 to $80 and usually last four to five hours from dock departure to return.
+These charters (just the boat ride) typically cost $125 and usually last four to five hours from dock departure to return.
 Most weekend charters are "two-tank trips" meaning you dive a tank, come up and take a break on the boat, and then go for a second dive.
-Weekday evening one-tank charters are also available and cost less.
-There are several different dive charter boats used by area dive shops and they normally dock at locations on the Milwaukee River south of downtown.
-The most popular wreck is the Prins Willem (aka "the Willy"), a 258-foot steel-hull frieghter that went down about five miles off of the Milwaukee harbor entrance in 1954.
-Its' deck is at about 55 feet with a maximum depth of 85 feet.
+Weekday evening one-tank charters may also available and cost less.
+The different dive charter boats normally dock at locations on the Milwaukee River just south of downtown.
+The most popular wreck is the Prins Willem (aka "the Willie"), a 258-foot steel-hull frieghter that went down about five miles off of the Milwaukee harbor entrance in 1954.
+Her railing is at 55 feet (she's laying on her side) with a maximum depth of 85 feet.

 Lake Geneva

-Fontana Outdoor Sports at 262-275-2220 offers air fills, equipment rentals, and limited dive charters on Lake Geneva.
-(Fontana is on the west end of the lake.)
+The dive shop on Lake Geneva closed some time ago but there are several boat rental operations around the lake.
+(Make sure you have a proper dive flag and attachment hardware.)
 If you have your own boat there are three public boat launches on the north, east, and west shores of the lake with launch fees under $10 for state residents.
-There are also several boat rental operations around the lake.
 Take the Hwy.
 12 exit off of I-43 to go into the city of Lake Geneva.
 Take the Hwy.
 67 exit to go into Williams Bay and Fontana.

 There are even a couple sizable ship wrecks in Lake Geneva.
 The 115' Lucius Newberry went down in 65 feet of water in 1891.
 It burned to the water line so there isn't much left.
 The 93' hull of an earlier Lady of the Lake excursion boat (there's a newer one running now) rests in only 35 feet of water.
 It went down in 1893.